Orange-OpenSource/pyDcop/docs/implementation/algorithms.rst

 - to create a python module
 - to define one or several :py:class:`.Message`
-- to implement your logic in a :py:class:`.DcopComputation` class
+- to implement your logic in one or several :py:class:`.DcopComputation` class

+Optionnaly, you may also

 - to implement some predefined utility methods and attributes
-- optionally, you may also implement some other methods used for some distribution methods
+- you may also implement some other methods used for some distribution methods